user

 Posted on .

-CI/CD for NuGet packages isn’t just a pain – it sometimes feels downright impossible.
-Many teams get frustrated at CI/CD for their NuGet pipelines since it conflicts with the best practices they’ve implemented for their application pipelines.
+I totally get it.
+CI/CD for NuGet isn’t just annoying—it can feel straight-up impossible.
+Many teams get frustrated using CI/CD for their NuGet pipelines since it doesn’t play nice with the best practices they’ve already implemented for their application pipelines.

 Challenges with CI/CD & NuGet

-Teams who are new to building/using their own NuGet packages with CI/CD are often frustrated because of two main challenges they face:
+Teams new to building/using their own NuGet packages with CI/CD usually hit the same two roadblocks:

-• Teams are restricted and unable to use approved/tested pre-release packages in production.
-Alternatively, your team just uses pre-release packages
+💥 You either can’t use approved/tested pre-release packages in production… or your team just starts using pre-release packages anyway.

 ✔ CI/CD for Applications

-It’s pretty straightforward: a build artifact will only make its way to the final stage (Production), once it’s been tested in a number of environments.
+It’s pretty straightforward: a build artifact should only hit production after it’s been tested in a number of environments.

 ⚠ CI/CD for NuGet Packages?

-This is where there’s a lot of frustration: a NuGet package is basically unusable until it’s at the last stage of the pipeline (Publishing).
+This is where a lot of frustration kicks in: a NuGet package is essentially unusable until it reaches the last stage of the pipeline—Publishing.

 The CI/CD and NuGet Disconnect

-This frustration and disconnect come from these three best practices your team is following:
+This frustration really comes down to three best practices your team is following:

-• Packages are Immutable (Read-only).
-Once published, a package file cannot be modified.
-You can’t “edit” a version number of a package, or change its status, because the version number is part of the metadata embedded in the file.
+1. Packages are Immutable (Read-only).
+Once published, a NuGet package file can’t be modified.
+You can’t “edit” the version number of a package or change its status, since the version number is part of the metadata baked into the file itself.

-• Untested code shouldn’t be deployed.
-Rebuilding a NuGet package can produce different software due to wildcard version dependencies, and that means you need to test code you’ve just built before you can deploy it.
+2. Untested code shouldn’t be deployed.
+Rebuilding a NuGet package can produce different results, especially when you throw wildcard dependencies into the mix.
+This means you have to test the exact code you’ve just built, if you’re planning to ship.

 Three Non-options for NuGet CI/CD

-When a team starts CI for their NuGet Packages they can expect a ton of builds and packages, most of which will never be used.
-Most teams see only three options to choose from, all of which are far from perfect.
+Once a team kicks off CI/CD for their private NuGet packages, they’re in for a ton of builds and a whole bunch of packages that’ll never actually get used.
+Most teams see only three solutions to choose from, and honestly, none of them are great.

 ✗Use new Version Numbers at build time

-Con: Neither of these follows SemVer and neither communicates which package is stable.
-Furthermore, choosing to use three-digit versioning means you have to sacrifice an entire number (major, minor, or patch) to communicate the pre-release version.
+😓 But neither approach follows SemVer, and neither indicates package stability.
+Further, taking the three-digit versioning route means sacrificing an entire number (major, minor, or patch) to communicate the pre-release version.

 ✗Overwrite packages when you publish

-How: Download your package (e.g. 3.4.2), overwrite every time you build, and then re-upload it.
+How: Download your package (e.g. 3.4.2), overwrite it every time you build, and then re-upload it.

-Pro: Your team isn’t overwhelmed by tons of new packages and builds.
+😊 Your team avoids a landslide of packages and builds.

-Con: This breaks the immutability rule, there are many “Versions” of “version 3.4.0” and it’s impossible to know when it’s stable.
-On top of this, overwriting creates issues with caching.
-Visual Studio (and CI servers) generally won’t download a package already downloaded.
-Team members will have to clear the package caches to use the most recent v3.4.0.
+😓 This totally breaks the immutability rule.
+If multiple “versions” of “version 3.4.0” exist, how can you tell which one’s stable?
+Plus, overwriting creates caching headaches, since Visual Studio (and CI servers) generally won’t download a package that’s already downloaded.
+That means your team members have to clear the package caches to use the most recent v3.4.0.

 ✗Deploy prerelease packages

 How: Add pre-release labels to the end of your package (e.g. -ci.1, -ci.2, ci.11).
-A package is tested in your application and when it passes, is ready to be released to production.
+A package is tested in your application, and once it passes, it’s good to go for production.

-Pro: The package’s quality is clearly labeled, and you can apply all your standard CI/CD best practices to this pipeline.
-This is the best option to choose.
+😊 The package’s quality is clearly labeled, and you can apply all your standard CI/CD best practices to this pipeline.
+This is the best way to go.

-Con: You don’t use the pre-release, unstable version of the package in your application because your team follows proper CI/CD best practices.
-So you have to create a whole new stable version of the package and send it through the pipeline all over again in a CI/CD loop.
+😓 Here’s the catch: since your team is following CI/CD best practices, you’re not using pre-release packages in production.
+Now, you have to create a brand new stable version of the package, sending it through the pipeline all over again.
+Hello, CI/CD loop.

-This is where many teams start to feel frustrated and inundated with an overwhelming amount of packages.
-Your team is forced to choose between wasting your time creating multiple packages that will never be consumed, or completely breaking SEMVER.
+It’s here where many teams start to feel overwhelmed, caught between wasting time creating multiple packages that will never be consumed, or throwing SemVer out the window.

 ✔ The Secret to CI/CD for NuGet

-While it may seem difficult to reconcile package immutability, Semantic Versioning, and Continuous Integration for your NuGet packages, using a technique called “repackaging” will let you use these best practices.
+Sure, it seems difficult to reconcile package immutability, SemVer, and continuous integration for your private NuGet packages, but using “repackaging” will let you use these best practices without the headache.

-Repackaging creates a new package from an existing package, using exactly the same content but changing the name.
-For example, Build 8 yields 1.0.0-ci.8 for testing; once approved and repackaged, a release candidate (1.0.0-rc.8) is created.
-Then finally, a stable version, 1.0.0 will be created for deployment in production applications.
+Repackaging creates a new package from an existing package, using the exact same content—just with a different name.
+For example, let’s say build 8 yields 1.0.0-ci.8 for testing; once approved and repackaged, a release candidate, 1.0.0-rc.8, is created.
+Finally, a stable version, 1.0.0, will be created for deployment in production applications.

 How to Repackage a NuGet Package

-A NuGet package is really just a zip file with a .nupkg extension, which makes repackaging take just a few simple steps:
+A NuGet package is really just a zip file with a .nupkg extension, which means repackaging takes just a few simple steps:

-Obviously, this is not something you’d want to do manually.
-You can write a script to tell your CI/CD tool to include repackaging in the pipeline (our BuildMaster can do this), or you can use a package server with built-in repackagings, like ProGet.
+That said, this is definitely not something you want to keep doing by hand.
+You can script your CI/CD tool to include repackaging in the pipeline (our BuildMaster can do this), or you can use a package server with built-in repackaging functionality, like ProGet.

 Eric Seng